Optimal Real-Time Fusion of Time-Series Data Under R\'enyi Differential Privacy: Numerical Algorithm

-where the fusion vector $\tilde{g}$ is constant and determined prior to interacting with the measurements.
-In contrast, our fusion policy adaptively adjusts its output based not only on the current measurements but also on the historical released information, as illustrated in Fig.~\ref{Fig.paramFusion}.
+where the fusion vector $\tilde{g}$ is constant which is computed a priori.
+Differently, our fusion policy adaptively adjusts its output based not only on the current measurements but also on the history of the released information, as illustrated in Fig.~\ref{Fig.paramFusion}.
 This structure aligns with the optimal privacy-aware fusion policy described in Theorem~\ref{Th.OptEquations}.
-We left the further numerical comparisons in Sec.~\ref{Sec.Simulation} to highlight the benefits of using the adaptive fusion vector $g_\phi(h_{k,z}, s_k)$.

 Furthermore, the estimation policy is parameterized as $\mathcal{E}_\omega(\tilde{h}_{k,z})$, with the recurrent hidden state

 This parameterization enables end-to-end optimization of the fusion and estimation policies while maintaining computational tractability.